August 12, 2017

 Shane Ruljancich, Patricia Roney, Finn Battersby and Louise Proulx

 Shane finished third overall of 138 finishers in 1:12:25, Patricia was the top female and first Harrier, she placed 14th overall in 1:28:35, Finn won the junior M16 title in 1:26:07 and Louise demolished the F50 field of 14 contestants to win her age category by over 11 minutes with a time of 1:40:42 at the Mount Tzouhalem Gutbuster today, Race No. 2 of the Vancouver Island Trail Running Series.
 Finn placed 13th OA while Louise was the top master, third female OA and placed 28th.
 The race winner of the long course was Nanaimo's Shelby Drope in 1:09:34 and the winner of the short course was also from Nanaimo, Richard Birks in 36:56.
 The female champions were Patricia Roney, 1:28:35 on the long course and Alison Bishop, 39:23, on the short course.
 Several Harriers reached the podium with Gary Duncan, M60, Shane Runjancich, M40, Finn, M16, Patricia, F30, and Louise, F50, Bertrand Bozek, M40, short course, all taking gold, Sonja Yli-Kahila, F30, Andrew Pape-Salmon, M40, Lisa Cantwell, F50, short course, placing second in their respective age divisions and Chris Hamilton, M60, claimed a bronze.
-Honourable mention goes to Walter Cantwell, M40, and Larry Nyln, M50, who both placed 4th in their age categories.
-There were 16 Harriers at the event with a combined total of 271 finishers including 138 on the long course and 133 on the short course.
+Honourable mention goes to Walter Cantwell, M40, and Larry Nylen, M50, who both placed 4th in their age categories.
+There were 16 Harriers at the event.
+10 of which won medals.
+The combined total of 271 finishers included 138 on the long course and 133 on the short course.

 Craig Odermatt, Lucy Smith, Edith Price and Brett Scott